Queensland Academy Creative Industries Campus

-Queensland Academies Creative Industries Campus - Year 10 Selective Entry Application Process
+Queensland Academies Creative Industries Campus

-The process for submitting a Principal's Discretionary Application at Queensland Academies Creative Industries Campus is:
+The process for submitting an application at Queensland Academy Creative Industries Campus for Year 10 in 2021 is:

 Submit an online application through the Queensland Academies Portal

-Applicants receive notice of outcome.
+Applicants receive notice of outcome

 - A recent photograph of the applicant (a school ID or passport-style photo taken within the last 2 years)